Scholarship Program Participation

 Louisiana Scholarship Program

-The Louisiana Scholarship Program empowers low-income families to access the same opportunities that more affluent parents already have by providing them with the financial resources to send their children to the schools of their choice.
+The Louisiana Scholarship Program provides thousands of low-income families with the opportunity to send their child to the participating school of their choice.

 To be eligible to participate in the Louisiana Scholarship Program, nonpublic schools must be both BESE approved and Brumfield v.
 Dodd compliant.
 BESE approval confirms that schools utilize a curriculum of quality at least equal that prescribed for similar public schools.
 Brumfield v.
 Dodd compliance confirms that BESE-approved nonpublic schools do not use racially discriminatory policies and practices.

-All schools wishing to participate in the Louisiana Scholarship Program must complete two forms by October 30, 2021:
+All nonpublic schools wishing to participate in the Louisiana Scholarship Program must complete the following annually:

 Scholarship students must take the same assessments as students in public schools.
 Student achievement on these assessments is used to determine the status of a school’s continued participation in the program.